Jodzomir/Jodzomir.github.io/README.md

+#Portfolio page used with HTML, CSS, JS and SASS

-# This website showcases some of my projects, skills, and experiences as a developer.
+This website showcases some of my projects, skills, and experiences as a developer.
 It is designed to be simple, clean, and easy to navigate.

 Currently, the website includes the following sections: